 I squealed like a child (ahem) and hurriedly called to inquire.
 You may be asking, “Why do you want them?”
 Because they’re rare, they’re cool, and create unique entry (or anywhere) seating.
 I’m all about different. tee hee.

 Good news is that they were super-affordable.
 Somewhat bad news is that they are a dog chew toy.
 I got to meet the two offenders – they are gentle giants, and why the owner decides to sell the seats before they got more damage.

 Not only has the wood been chewed up, but also were so absolutely dry.
 The wood is brittle and flaking in many spots since it is made out of layered wood.
 I want to halt that deterioration immediately.

 I didn’t use paint or stain with this type of problem.
 However, my favorite tool to refresh old wood is boiled linseed oil (or or even hemp oil).
 This time I use linseed oil and demonstrate how easy it is to see the gorgeous wood come to life as shown below.

 Isn’t it amaaazing?!
 It keeps some of the wear showing for a gorgeous patina, but absolutely refreshes the wood without altering it.

 As you may have guessed, this isn’t a new thing to me.
 I also rescued my antique pew that also had been a chew toy and left for dead outside in the mud.
 I tell all on my post over here.
 In addition to the pew, I have also used this same technique on a several furniture and craft projects.

-Not only are they wonderful because they fold up, but they offer storage in the back where hymnals or accessories used to be.
+Not only are they wonderful because they fold up, but they offer storage in the back where hymnals or accessories rest.
 The best part is how they showcase rustic charm.

-Do pin and share this trick on how to refresh old wood so others can be inspired to think inside the “for-the-love-of-wood” box. 😉
+In addition, pin and share this trick on how to refresh old wood to inspire others too.